-AAR-10.1 (Ch.
-5) may typically meet the needs of an aggregate supplier to identify appropriate CEM I content or other binder combination(s), including the maximum alkali content for which such combinations could be used, to avoid deleterious ASR in concrete incorporating this supplier's product.
+AAR-11.1 (Sect.
+5) may typically meet the needs of an aggregate supplier to identify appropriate binder combination(s), including the maximum alkali content for which such combinations could be used, to avoid deleterious ASR in concrete incorporating this supplier's product.

-AAR-10.2 (Ch.
-6) may typically meet the needs of suppliers of composite cement or SCMs to identify appropriate binder combinations to avoid deleterious ASR in concrete incorporating a reference (worst-case) aggregate (i.e. most reactive aggregate in the region or market area), thus allowing the use of all aggregate sources within that larger market area.
+AAR-11.2 (Sect.
+6) may typically meet the needs of suppliers of composite cement or SCMs to identify appropriate binder combinations to avoid deleterious ASR in concrete incorporating a reference (worst-case) aggregate (i.e. most reactive aggregate in the region or market area), thus allowing the use of all aggregate sources within that larger market area).
 This concept may also be adopted for the development of regional/national design rules when applying reactive aggregate combinations, using a mitigation measure of applying certain types of composite cement or additions.